RankAgent Digital Marketing

 • Once you've figured out your average customer LTV, we need to know how much you would be willing to pay to acquire that customer.

-• CPA is defined as the costs associated with sales and marketing needed to acquire one new customer.
+• CPA is the costs associated with sales and marketing needed to acquire one new customer.

 Understanding CPA is crucial when learning how to calculate ROI in digital advertising.
 Knowing this metric helps align your budget with your ROI goals.

 • This is where unit economics really starts to influence your marketing.
 We need to keep a close eye on the LTV to CPA ratio.
-While the first goal is always to have a higher LTV than CPA, a ratio of 3:1 or higher is generally considered healthy, indicating that the business has enough funds to cover operational costs, invest in growth, and generate profit.
-But for our sake, we’ll go with 4:1 to maximize profitability.
+While the first goal is always to have a higher LTV than CPA, a ratio of 3:1 or higher is generally considered healthy.
+But for our sake, we'll go with 4:1 to maximize profitability.

 • To set a target CPA, you can start by dividing your LTV by 4.